Download our catalogs and learn about programs, courses, tuition, fees, admissions and much more.

 This portion of the course covers the written and verbal communication standards typical of a professional dealership environment in providing customer service, questioning techniques, efficient diagnosis of customer concerns, report completion, organization and co-worker/ management interaction skills.

 Congratulations, now that you’ve successfully completed all 51 weeks, you’ve made it!
 While thinking about all the things you have learned during the program, it becomes clear that this wasn’t just about cars, it was about being a professional in this field.
+You've gone from researching "automotive schools near me" to UTI graduate.
 Now it’s time to find that next job of your dreams.

 It only takes a few minutes to learn about technician training opportunities.